GregLahaye/GregLahaye.github.io/current-user-service-dot-net.md

-# Get the Current User in .NET 5
+# Getting the Current User in a .NET 5 Web App

 _In this tutorial we will be creating a simple service and using dependency injection to produce a reuseable way of accessing the current user in .NET 5_